 - 1/2 tsp salt

 - 1/4 tsp pepper

-- Fry the beef and onion until browned.
-Add the seasoning, beans, 1/2 cup of cheese dip, salt and pepper.
-Set aside.
+- In a large skillet fry the beef and onion until browned (10 minutes.)
+Add the taco seasoning, drained and mashed beans, 1/2 cup of cheese dip, salt, and pepper.
+Stir and set aside.

-- Pour sauce on top.
-Cover with foil and bake at 350°F for 45 minutes or until hot.
+- Pour the remaining enchilada sauce over the arranged tortillas.
+Cover with foil and bake for 45 minutes or until bubbly and hot.
 Serve with Pico de gallo or sour cream.

 Nutrition per serving